Sup2point0/Assort/affine/readme.md

 The various ways in which affinitys can be harnessed.

 To illustrate the differences, consider a [novus](affinitys/novis.md).
 Usually, they will be a haptic novus – *haptonovis* – which means they can turn objects invisible by touching them.
 A rarer optic novus – *optonovis* – can achieve this simply by looking at objects.
-An even rarer psychic novus – *psychonovis* – can do this just by thinking about it, meaning they can affect objects they cannot see, sense or know exist.
-This is generally the hierarchy of power between the 3 channels, with psychic being the most potent – not that this means haptic affinitys are weak.
-Notice the signficant difference is range: while haptic affinitics must come into contact, psychic affinitics can attack from afar, which is more effective.
+An even rarer psychive novus – *psychonovis* – can do this just by thinking about it, meaning they can affect objects they cannot see, sense or know exist.
+This is generally the hierarchy of power between the 3 channels, with psychive being the most potent – not that this means haptic affinitys are weak.
+Notice the signficant difference is range: while haptic affinitics must come into contact, psychive affinitics can attack from afar, which is more effective.

-### Psychic
+### Psychive

 <table>
   <tr>